RohanAlexander/blogdown_website/content/home/professional.md

 ## Reserve Bank of Australia
 **Cadet/Analyst/Senior Analyst**, February 2009 -- December 2011

-I conducted research on topics related to banknotes, for example an econometrics-based analysis of banknote demand during the financial crisis.
-I was also responsible for the creation and analysis of datasets, and gave banknote-related presentations to the public.
+I researched topics related to banknotes, for example an econometric analysis of banknote demand during the 2007/08 financial crisis.
+I was also responsible for creating and analysing counterfeit banknote datasets, and gave banknote-related presentations to the public.